Airflow ᴮᴱᵀᴬ

 You can leverage our full data stack approach to obtain a complete view of your data pipelines, from your orchestrator to the data warehouse and your BI tool.

-By integrating Airflow with Sifflet, you will have at a glance:
+By integrating Airflow to Sifflet, you will have at a glance:

-- The latest status of your DAG runs.
+• their latest status of a DAG run.
 It allows you to see directly whether a failure happened recently.

 2. Connect to Sifflet